anabaei/Javascript/Kubernetes.md

 ## Cluster

 * `Kubernetes` is all about managing containers on `virtual machines` or `nodes`.
-The nodes and containers they run are group togather as a `cluster`.
+The nodes and containers running a group togather as a `cluster`.
-* Each cluster can have many VM or nodes, each node can have many pods and each pod can include containers
+* Each cluster can have many VM or nodes where you run your workloads on.
+Each node can have many pods and each pod can include containers
 * Each `container` has `endpoints`, `DNS`, `Storage` and scalability.
 * Developer tells K8 what cluster need to be look like and K8 create it